Missouri Players to Watch Against Princeton - Second Round

 Missouri Players to Watch

-Brown leads the Missouri Tigers with 15.9 points per game and 6.3 rebounds, while also averaging 2.5 assists.
+Brown is tops on the Missouri Tigers with 15.9 points per game and 6.3 rebounds, while also averaging 2.5 assists.

-Hodge posts 15.1 points, 3.8 rebounds and 1.6 assists per contest.
-At the other end, he posts 2.6 steals (sixth in the nation) and 0.5 blocked shots.
+Hodge averages 15.1 points, 3.8 rebounds and 1.6 assists per contest.
+At the other end, he puts up 2.6 steals (fifth in college basketball) and 0.5 blocked shots.

-Nick Honor averages a team-best 2.8 assists per game.
-He is also averaging 7.9 points and 1.6 rebounds, shooting 40.5% from the floor and 39.8% from downtown with 1.6 made 3-pointers per game.
+Nick Honor puts up a team-best 2.8 assists per game.
+He is also putting up 7.9 points and 1.6 rebounds, shooting 40.5% from the floor and 39.8% from downtown with 1.6 made 3-pointers per game.

 Missouri Top Performers (Last 10 Games)